| | |

 • Butter: Used to toast the rice at the beginning of the recipe.
 This adds a hint of richness and helps separate the grains, preventing them from becoming sticky.
 I use salted butter for all of my recipes.

-• Chicken Stock: The main cooking liquid for the rice, chicken stock infuses it with more flavor than plain water.
+• Chicken Stock: The main cooking liquid for the rice, chicken stock infuses it with more flavour than plain water.

 Ingredient Substitutions